namansingh73/smartBag/README.md

 You could also give specific instructions to how they can setup their development environment.

 Ideally, you should keep the README simple.
 If you need to add more complex explanations, use a wiki.
 Check out [this wiki](https://github.com/navendu-pottekkat/nsfw-filter/wiki) for inspiration. -->
+# Further Optimization Plans
+Some optimizations which we have in mind that can be made for the sake of scalability:
+1) Currently, the technique in which data is being stored is a kind of ad-hoc technique.
+Once the application starts scaling, we can make a better organized database with the orderHistory and browserHistory being mapped to each user, instead of a large csv file.
+This would be a space-time tradeoff, but would improve the algorithm draastically as we would have O(1) time retreival of data for a specific user.

 # Contribute
 [(Back to top)](#table-of-contents)